MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/1-introduction.md

 * The StereoKit image or texture format must be in: .jpg, .png, .tga, .bmp, .psd, .gif, .hdr, .pic, equirectangular cubemap, procedural.

-* Stereokit builds your app to a device in a matter of seconds.
+* StereoKit builds your app to a device in a matter of seconds.

-* Stereokit supports flat screen mode with input emulation, powerful UI and interactions for easy development.
+* StereoKit supports flat screen mode with input emulation, powerful UI, and interactions for easy development.

 * Assets are loaded at runtime, allowing computations to proceed faster.